 Digital Object Identifier (DOI)

 Borghei-Razavi, Hamid; Koech, Hilary; Sharma, Mayur; Krivosheya, Daria; Lee, Bryan S.; Barnett, Gene H.; and Mohammadi, Alireza M., "Laser Interstitial Thermal Therapy for Posterior Fossa Lesions: An Initial Experience" (2018).
-Neurosurgery Articles.
+Neurosurgery.
 815.